Dental Hygiene

 • Graduates will demonstrate an understanding of the learning process, various teaching methodologies and evaluation techniques as they apply to the dental hygiene educator.

-• Graduates will utilize professional judgment and critical thinking skills for recognition and management of ethical, legal and regulatory issues.
+• Graduates will practice professional judgment and critical thinking skills for recognition and management of ethical, legal and regulatory issues.

-• Graduates will develop a sense of professionalism as health care providers including self-assessment and will seek educational advancement for continued growth and development following commencement.
+• Graduates will demonstrate a sense of professionalism as health care providers including self-assessment and will seek educational advancement for continued growth and development following commencement.

 Special Opportunities